 One of the things I really enjoyed about this book is the way it is presented.
 It is not just a dipping-in book, though obviously one can do that too.
 But for me the book feels as if it compels you to read it from beginning to end, like a narrative.
 The poems are arranged without authors' names (these are indexed) and are grouped together by theme.
 The theme is not named - the poems simply progress from one to the other, with a feeling of forward momentum, evoking curiosity, unfolding more and more of a picture, a picture of a city, yet at the same time, an intimate glimpse into the human lives which constitute it."

-- Jo, who gave a 5-star rating on Goodreads
+- Jo, Goodreads

 • • •